|Hammer Throw||80.71||Halle||25 MAY 2013|

 “I was more or less content with such a season, but some technical problems forced me to take a pause in competition to be preparing well for the Continental Cup.
 Certainly, I would have liked to perform at one or two IAAF World Hammer Throwing Challenge events, but couldn’t arrange it with meeting directors.
 I definitely needed to test my physical and technical conditions before Marrakech, as a two-month competition break is too long before such an important event as the Continental Cup.
 I felt really strong in the field and even coped with my technique but it was the day when my hammer didn’t want to fly and I had to be thankful for small mercies when I took fourth place with 77.06m,” Nazarov said.

-Finally, Dilshod was able to finish the 2014 competition season on a high note when he took his third gold at the Asian Games, in Incheon, with 76.82m being there an unreserved favorite.
+Finally, Dilshod was able to finish the 2014 competition season on a high note when he took his third gold at the Asian Games, in Incheon, with 76.82m being there an unreserved favourite.

 This time he cardinally changed pre-season preparation.
 After one-month rest, he started training and devoted all the winter to physical strengthening and improvement of technical details under the direction of his manager.
 The summer season start was promising for Dilshod, when he achieved 79.36m at the Ostrava Golden Spike already on 25 May and won the Asian Championships in Wuhan, China (77.68m) ten days later.

-“After that, I came back to Czech Republic where I was based almost all the summer for training between my performances.
+“After that, I came back to Czech Republic, where I was based almost all the summer for training between my performances.
 To be honest, I was sure I could pass the 80m mark this year as well and even smash my personal record, but my feelings were different from my results.
 I cannot say that I wasn’t satisfied with this season.
 It looked very consistent and good, without evident failures but, unfortunately, without any surge as well.
 On other hand, it was not bad, as I did all I could to gain my top shape for the Beijing Worlds.
 Thanks to Tadjik two-time World champion in hammer, Andrey Abduvaliyev, who works now with Chinese athletes, I was able to come to Beijing for a training camp almost two weeks before the event.
-It should be good enough for acclimatisation.
-I hope I’ll take advantage of that opportunity and finally I’ll be able to fight for medals at the World Championships,” Nazarov stressed.
+It was a very right decision, as I had enough time for acclimatisation and received some good advice from one of the hammer throw legends.
+At the same time, my manager, Vladimir Maska, was very helpful in last corrections and cleaning-up of my technique,” Nazarov stressed.

-If yes, it would be the first Tadjik medal at the World Championships in Athletics since Abduvaliyev won the gold in Göteborg 1995.
+Finally, Dilshod took the silver medal at the Bird’s Nest Stadium in Beijing, beaten only by the Pole Faidek.
+It was the first Tadjik medal at the World Championships in Athletics since Abduvaliyev had won gold in Göteborg 1995.

 In 2001, Dilshod Nazarov graduated from the Tajik Institute of Sports and Physical Culture and in 2006 from the Tajik State Economic Institute as international relations manager.
 He was married in the age of 19.
 His son Dalyer was born in 2002 and daughter Amina in 2004.